 - Progestogen-only pills and implants.

 As women may not return for healthcare later, it is an opportunity to discuss family planning.
 However, there is mixed evidence of the efficacy of this approach.
-A Cochrane review has conflicting evidence about the effects of contraception education after childbirth and limited evidence of a decrease in unplanned pregnancy.
-Perhaps a compromise is to provide leaflets for the women to take away and refer to at home, when they are ready and able to consider the issues.
+A compromise is to provide leaflets for the women to take away and refer to at home, when they are ready and able to consider the issues.

-See the separate article Postpartum Contraception for further details on contraceptive choice at this time.
+There is also a Postpartum Contraception article for further details on contraceptive choice at this time.

 Pelvic floor exercises

-Many incontinence problems begin during the antenatal period.
-Around a third of women experience urinary incontinence after childbirth, and around 10% faecal incontinence.
+Many incontinence problems begin during the antenatal period, but some women develop urinary incontinence after childbirth.
+Mode of delivery is important.
+When vaginal delivery is compared specifically with elective caesarean, the risk of stress urinary incontinence is over three times higher; however, there is no difference in risk when comparing instrumental vaginal delivery and spontaneous vaginal delivery.
 There is some evidence that pelvic floor exercises are helpful in the prevention of stress incontinence, particularly for those at higher risk of problems - eg, instrumental delivery, third-degree tear.
 There is also evidence supporting the widespread recommendation for pelvic floor exercise programmes as first-line treatment.
 Provide leaflets or suggest performing the following as often as possible every day, for ever - as the effect of training is not long-lasting.
-Direct to the patient information leaflet Pelvic Floor Exercises for full information.
+Direct to the patient resource leaflet Pelvic floor exercises for full information.
 However, briefly, pelvic floor exercise advice is as follows:

 - Slow contractions: advise pulling up her pelvic floor muscles as though she were trying to stop herself urinating or passing wind, and holding for 10 seconds.
 She may need to build up to this.
 Repeat 10 times, and do 3 times a day.